mrsharpoblunto/sharpoblunto.com/_drafts/2023-12-30-return-of-the-guild-returns.md

 {% include image.html caption="A blue screen full of promise" src="/assets/images/projects/guild/startup-screen.png" %}

 It didn't really occur to me previously that games or software in general were things that people actually made.
 From my perspective they were just there and sometimes new ones came out, and some were better than others, but the notion of someone deciding to actually build a computer game wasn't something I'd really considered.
 This newfound knowledge of programming changed that for me though and I started thinking through what it would take for me to create a game using QBasic.
-I spent enormous amounts of time in front of that blue screen, writing small demo's and projects and slowly improving to the point where it seemed feasable to do something bigger.
+I spent enormous amounts of time in front of that blue screen, writing small demo's and projects and slowly improving to the point where it seemed feasable to do something bigger (I also made my first money from software at this time, selling a QBasic learning course I created called *QBasic for losers and angry loners* - it sold 3 copies).
 The same friend who introduced me to QBasic in the first place shared similar interests and sensibilities, so we spent a lot of time comparing notes on how to solve programming problems and theorizing on how we could make the Best Game Ever.
 This all eventually cohered into an effort to build something that my 13 year old self considered relatively achievable.
 It was going to be an epic JRPG with the strange and awkward name of "Guild The Return" and it was going to have a huge sprawling plot, multiple characters, and a complex battle system.

 Of course as we've already covered things didn't quite pan out and Guild would never be completed, but considering how little I knew and how limited the tools available to me, I actually got quite far.
 I wrote the beginnings of a story and built a couple of levels where you (a red square) could walk around some basic geometric environments, talk to other characters, solve some basic puzzles, buy items, and engage in questionably entertaining combat.
 To speed up development I wrote a level editor which allowed me to draw out environments in a rough paint-like interface.
 Performance was always a problem and I would be frequently stumped by QBasic's limitations, but having near infinite time especially during holidays I could waste away days trying literally everything in the tree of possibilities until I found something that worked.